ctb/titus-blog/src/2021-MAGsearch.md

 revise it later as I receive comments and feedback; I'll point to a diff if I do.

-This is based largely on work that was [done by Dr. Luiz Irber last year](https://blog.luizirber.org/2020/07/24/mag-results/), as part of this PhD work with me.
+This is based largely on work that was [done by Dr. Luiz Irber last year](https://blog.luizirber.org/2020/07/24/mag-results/), as part of his PhD work with me.

 sourmash itself is available (see [sourmash.readthedocs.io/](https://sourmash.readthedocs.io)), and we